Every time a reader finishes a chapter, they have the chance to put down your book.

 Activities For You, Lovely Writer

-- Go through your manuscript and take out the last chapter or line from your entire book, and put them all in a new file.
+- Go through your manuscript and take out the last paragraph or line from each chapter, and put them all in a new file.
 Then start to name them, using the techniques here.
 If you have a technique not listed here, but think you can still identity what you’re doing, then write it down.
 Is there a chapter ending you can’t label with a technique?
 That might be one ripe for revision.

 - Pick out your favorite book and write down the chapter endings for every single chapter.
 How do they keep you reading?
 Where are they choosing to end their chapters?
 What is their most effective technique?